Updated: Nov 11

 If you have a safety violation complaint as an employee, you normally file it with OSHA.
-OSHA is in charge of a wide range of workplace safety issues, as well as implementing federal legislation in this area.
+OSHA is in charge of a wide range of workplace safety issues and implementing federal legislation in this area.
 They also collaborate with states under OSHA-approved state programs and may be involved in state-level safety infractions.

 If you are disciplined or fired for doing so, you can bring a discrimination case and/or an OSHA complaint.

 If OSHA believes it necessary, fines may be waived in some instances.
-A "ticket" can be issued to employers with a small number of employees and few (if any) past violations.
+A "ticket" can be issued to employers with few employees and few (if any) past violations.
 An OSHA alert, on the other hand, is a serious concern.
 Repeat offenders would very definitely face stiff penalties.

-The federal OSH Act, which established OSHA in 1970, focuses on protecting employees from dangerous and hazardous working circumstances that could cause them harm.
-OSHA includes basic regulations and rights for employees in terms of how the system works, in addition to the right to a relatively safe workplace.
+The federal OSH Act, which established OSHA in 1970, protects employees from dangerous and hazardous working circumstances that could cause them harm.
+OSHA includes basic regulations and rights for employees in terms of how the system works and the right to a relatively safe workplace.

 Consider the case below: